Drug Evaluation Committee 2016-62 Retention period for records related to clinical trials that did not result in a contract

 Question

-After approval by the Clinical Trial Review Committee, it was agreed with the sponsor that no contract would be concluded because all potential subjects did not meet the selection criteria.
-If a clinical trial contract is not concluded, does the site have an obligation to keep the documents kept by the head of the site and the principal investigator, including the procedure manual, etc.?
+After approval by the Clinical Trial Review Committee, we agreed with the sponsor not to conclude a clinical trial agreement because all of the potential subjects did not meet the selection criteria.
+If a clinical trial agreement is not concluded, does the Investigator Site have an obligation to keep the documents kept by the head of the Investigator Site and the investigator, including the procedure manual, etc.?
 Since we have not received any communication from the sponsor, we think it is acceptable to keep the documents for 3 years in accordance with the domestic GCP.
 The clinical trial subject is an international joint clinical trial.

-The record retention period by the site as stipulated in Article 41, Paragraph 2 of the GCP applies when the sponsor requests the site to conduct the clinical trial.
-In the case of your question, since the clinical trial is not actually conducted and no contract has been concluded with the sponsor, the medical institution is not obliged to keep the records under GCP.
+The record retention period by the Investigator Site stipulated in Article 41, Paragraph 2 of the GCP applies when the sponsor requests the Investigator Site to conduct the clinical trial.
+In the case of your question, since the clinical trial is not actually conducted and no contract has been concluded with the sponsor, the Investigator Site is not obligated to retain the records under GCP.